IEnSF: Iterative Ensemble Score Filter for Reducing Error in Posterior Score Estimation in Nonlinear Data Assimilation: Numerical Examples

 \paragraph{Scenario 1: Linear observation model} We first consider a linear observation operator $\mM(x_1,x_2) = x_1$ with observation noise standard deviation $\sigma_{\text{obs}} = 0.1$ and observed value $y=3$.
 In this case, the true posterior can be obtained analytically using the Kalman update formula, and this Gaussian posterior serves as the ground truth for comparison.

 Figure~\ref{fig:linear-gaussian-iter} shows posterior samples obtained during the iterative refinement procedure of our method.
 The results demonstrate that the iterative scheme progressively improves the posterior approximation by updating the Gaussian posterior guess $\mN(\bmu^*, \bSigma^*)$, ultimately producing samples that closely match the true posterior.
 To quantify convergence, we compute the KL divergence between the posterior samples and the analytic Gaussian posterior.
-The evolution of the KL divergence, shown in Figure~\ref{fig:linear-gaussian-iter-KL}, confirms that the approximation improves with each iteration.
+The evolution of the KL divergence, shown in Figure~\ref{fig:linear-gaussian-iter-KL}, confirms that the approximation improves with each iteration. { We emphasize that the improved score approximation and the iterative refinement are two separate mechanisms: the score expression already reduces the bias at the first pass, while the iteration corrects the reference posterior, which is initialized from the prior samples alone and therefore differs from the true posterior.
+The number of iterations is governed by the distance between the posterior and this prior-based reference, so when the two are close the refinement converges in very few iterations.
+Accordingly, the linear cases here serve as a consistency check that IEnSF recovers the correct Gaussian posterior, rather than a setting where IEnSF is expected to outperform the Kalman filter. }

 We also compare posterior samples from IEnSF and EnSF.
 The EnSF consistently exhibits bias with respect to the true posterior, visible both in the sample distribution (Figure~\ref{fig:linear-gaussian-iter-KL}, middle) and in the KL divergence (Figure~\ref{fig:linear-gaussian-iter-KL}, left).
 In contrast, our iterative method produces posterior samples that align much more closely with the analytic posterior, as reflected in the lower KL values and improved sample distribution (Figure~\ref{fig:linear-gaussian-iter-KL}, right).
 These results demonstrate that the proposed iterative posterior update, together with the refined posterior score approximation, substantially reduces bias in posterior sampling.